BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

     It's whatever you want it to be!

 ??? question "How to use holograms?"
-    AOneBlock uses [Holographic Displays](https://dev.bukkit.org/projects/holographic-displays) for holograms.
+    AOneBlock uses [Holographic Displays](https://dev.bukkit.org/projects/holographic-displays) for holograms if you use 1.12.3 and below.
     You need to install this plugin to use holograms sections!

+    However, since 1.13 version and Minecraft 1.19.4, you do not need any extra plugins for holograms.
+They will be displayed using Minecraft Text Entity.

 ??? question "Should I use the Levels addon?"
     It's up to you, but if you do be aware that levels could get high because players have an infinite block.